History of the United States (1776–1789): Declaration of Independence

 On July 2, 1776, the Second Continental Congress, meeting in Philadelphia, voted unanimously to declare independence as the "United States of America".
-Two days later, on July 4, Congress signed the Declaration of Independence.
-The Second Continental Congress was not initially formed to declare independence.
+On August 2, 1776, Congress signed the Declaration of Independence.
+The Second Continental Congress was not initially formed to declare independence, but to demand their rights as Englishmen.
 Support for independence had grown gradually in 1775 and 1776 as Great Britain refused the colonists' demands and hostilities became more pronounced.
 The political pamphlet Common Sense further popularized support for independence.
 In May 1776, the Continental Congress recommended that the colonies establish their own governments independently of Great Britain.

 The drafting of the Declaration was the responsibility of a Committee of Five, which included John Adams, Thomas Jefferson, Roger Sherman, Robert Livingston, and Benjamin Franklin; it was drafted by Jefferson and revised by the others and the Congress as a whole.
 It contended that "all men are created equal" with "certain unalienable rights, that among these are life, liberty, and the pursuit of happiness", and that "to secure these rights governments are instituted among men, deriving their just powers from the consent of the governed", as well as listing the main colonial grievances against the crown.
+Thus what had begun as a rebellion demanding English rights developed into a revolution based on universal rights that was to overthrow the entire political and social order of the Americans.
 Jefferson expressed that he did not wish to create new arguments, but rather to present those of previous philosophers, such as those of John Locke.

 The signers of the Declaration of Independence were highly educated and wealthy, and they came from the older colonial settlements.
 They were largely Protestant and of British descent.
 In the following century, the signing of the Declaration of Independence would be commemorated as Independence Day.